 Graduate Fellow, 2013-2014

 I am very excited to be the Graduate Fellow for the 2013-14 Academic year.
-After graduating from DePauw in May 2012, I spent a semester at Indiana University’s School for Public and Environmental Affairs, working towards a master’s in Environmental Science with a research thesis in stream biogeochemistry.
-After a semester of classes and research, I decided the environmental field was not for me, and began to pursue alternative outlets for my passions.
+After graduating from DePauw in May 2012, I spent a semester at Indiana University’s School for Public and Environmental Affairs, working as a research assistant in agricultural stream biogeochemistry.
+After a semester of research and taking several master's level classes, I decided environmental research was not for me, and began to pursue alternative outlets for my passions.

 Outside of Prindle, I enjoy running, reading, and kayaking, and spending weekends helping on my parent’s farm in Campbellsville, KY.

 Follow Katie's blog at http://graduatefellow.blogspot.com/